Collect and Submit Your Own Samples and Save!

 Q: My laboratory report identifies my floor tile as non-asbestos but it comes with a disclaimer at the bottom?
 Can I be comfortable with result?

 A: Generally speaking, yes.
 Floor tile reports include a disclaimer that matrix interferences may yield false or negative results.
 It recommends confirmatory testing to prove the absence of asbestos by a more expensive and sensitive "SEM" or "TEM" test method.
 EPA has been aware of the limitations of the standard test method but have never made additional testing a requirement, even in schools.
 This reflects the fact that method limitations pertain to separating closely bound fibers and detecting fibers of short length and smaller diameter.
 These types of fibers pose a lower risk.
 In addition, the sample preparation stage may result in the generation of more fibers from non-fibrous asbestos parent material that may be present in the sample, resulting in a potential "false positive" result.
-Tri-Tech can offer this additional analyses upon request.
+We can offer this additional analyses upon request.
 However, it is not recommended unless unusually extreme disturbances are planned for the tile (e.g. scarfication or sand-blasting).

 Q: EPA does not recommend testing of vermiculite attic insulation (VAI).
 Why do you offer asbestos VAI testing?

 A: Its true that there are some limitations in accuracy in the test methods involved and they are not necessarily "legally defensible."
 However, laboratory methods, while not perfect, have improved.
 There are some valid technical arguments about whether some fibrous contaminants found in VAI are legally defined as "asbestos."
-Tri-Tech utilizes as laboratory that utilizes a conservative approach.
+We utilizes a laboratory that utilizes a conservative approach.
 The results of detecting asbestos VAI ( in about 80-90% of the samples) generally mirrors the estimates that 80-90% of VAI contains asbestos and the remaining VAI was imported from mines that were not contaminated with asbestos.
 In some cases , the arguments for the method limitations are moot.
 The test method does not detect asbestos that is bound up in the coarse grains of VAI that is therefore not technically asbestos until the grains are crushed and fibers are formed.

 Q: I bought a home test kit not realizing that did not include the cost of the analyses.
 Can I send the sample to you rather than the laboratory specified in the test kit?